lumberjack1970/EasyWeightforNX/README.md

 ## How to use

-If you're new to GitHub, scroll up a bit and you'll see a big 'Code' button with a distinct background (I'm using dark mode and it's green for me).
-Click on it and from the dropdown menu, select 'Download ZIP'.
+If you're new to GitHub, scroll up a bit and you'll see a big **'Code'** button with a distinct background (I'm using dark mode and it's green for me).
+Click on it and from the dropdown menu, select **'Download ZIP'**.
 Unpack it to your folder.
 Every journal can be easily customized to meet your preferences and are FREE forever for everyone!
 I've shared all of them on reputable websites too - you'll find these in the [Thanks](#thanks) section at the bottom of the page.
 If you encounter any issues, feel free to reach out and ask your questions there.